GATE2023/Movie-App/README.md

 # Movie-App
-Movie App project With HTML,CSS And Bootstrap.
+Movie App project With HTML,jQuery And Bootstrap